schuerik/uberdot/README.md

     - eg `opt(replace="\1")` this will strip away any "vim" prefix of the symlinks name if used in combination with above example
 - name: Sets the name of the symlink.
 This can be a path as well.
     - eg `opt(name="config")` but usually used like this `link("polybarconfig", name=".config/polybar/config")`
-- optional: If no correct version of a file is found and this is set to True there will be no error raised
+- optional: If no correct version of a file is found and this is set to True no error will be raised
     - eg `opt(optional=True)`

 ### default(*Optionnames)
 This command accepts a list of options and sets them back to default.
 If no options is provided it sets all options back to default.

+### links(Pattern, **Options)
+This command works like `link()` but instead of a list of filenames it recieves a regular expression.
+All dotfiles will be linked that matches this pattern (tags will be stripped away before matching).
+This can be very handy because you don't even have to edit your profile every time you add dotfile to your repository.
+This command has also the advantage that you don't have to specify the `replace_pattern` property if you want to use `replace`.
+The search pattern will be reused if `replace_pattern` is not set.

 ### extlink(Path, **Options)
 Creates a link to any file or directory by specifying a path.
 You can use a relative path if you want, but an absolute path is